anilkul/TodoApp/README.md

 The screen where users' to do items are listed.
 Users can add new to do item by tapping + button at the top right corner and filling a title and detail.

-Also user can delete your to do items by swiping the item you want to left and tapping 'Delete' button
+Also users can delete their to do items by swiping the item you want to left and tapping 'Delete' button

 ## Detail Screen